AnnKruQA/fotoguide/index.md

 ---

+## Facebook Android app
-## If you use Facebook Android app
+If you use the Facebook Android application

 **Step 1: Log in to Facebook**

-- Open Facebook app.
+- Open the Facebook app.
 - Enter your login credentials and tap "Log In".

 **Step 2: Access Your Profile**